Table of contents

 Dietary fiber prevents colon cancer

 Due to the shortened intestinal transit time with a high-fiber diet minimizes deposits and inflammation in the digestive tract.
-Fibre can therefore help to prevent bowel cancer and other bowel diseases[4].
+Fibre can therefore help to prevent bowel cancer and other bowel diseases.4

 Dietary fiber reduces the risk of breast cancer

-Several studies have also linked a high-fiber diet to a lower risk of developing breast cancer.
-For every 20 g of fiber intake per day, a reduced risk of breast cancer of up to 15% was found[5].
+Several studies have also linked a high-fiber diet with a lower risk of developing breast cancer.
+For every 20 g of fibre intake per day, a reduced risk of breast cancer of up to 15% was found.5

 Dietary fiber strengthens the immune system

-The connection between our immune system and our digestion has now been scientifically proven several times[6][7][8]. healthy intestinal flora and regular elimination contribute to a strong immune system. to the immune system.
-Fibre is therefore also essential for our immune system[9].
+The connection between our immune system and our digestion has now been scientifically proven many times over.678 One healthy intestinal flora and regular elimination contribute to a strong immune system. system.
+Fibre is therefore also essential for our immune system.9

 Dietary fiber against civilization diseases

-In addition to the benefits mentioned above, a sufficient intake of fiber also reduces the risk of Type 2 diabetes, heart disease, strokes and obesity10] This is partly because fiber helps to regulate blood sugar and cholesterol levels.
-This in turn leads to a reduction in the aforementioned diseases.
+In addition to the benefits mentioned above, a sufficient intake of fiber also reduces the risk of Type 2 diabetes, heart disease, strokes and obesity.10 One reason for this is that dietary fiber helps to regulate blood sugar and cholesterol levels.
+This in turn leads to a reduction in the diseases mentioned.
 A balanced, high-fiber diet and a healthy lifestyle can largely prevent these diseases of civilization.

 Dietary fiber increases life expectancy

 In general, it has been found that people who eat a high-fiber diet live longer.
-Due to its positive influence on digestion and the immune system, its general health-promoting effect and its preventative properties, dietary fiber is a natural elixir of life.
-A diet rich in fiber not only increases life expectancy, but also ensures more healthy years of life.[11]
+Due to its positive influence on digestion and the immune system, its general health-promoting effect and its preventive properties, dietary fiber is a natural elixir of life.
+A diet rich in fiber not only increases life expectancy, but also ensures more healthy years of life.11

 High-fiber diet: what you need to know